voschezang/coding-handbook/documentation.md

 Purpose: give an high-level overview what's changing.
 Can be used as preparation for a status meeting.
 See also [feedback](communication-principles.md).

+Note: This template is ideal for abstract and technical topics.
+It is less suited for personal, emotional or sensitive topics.

  ```markdown
  **Focus / Core Message**
  E.g. OKRs, health indicators.